Armourer: Australia

 In a response to the disastrous unloading of the Idomeneus ship in January 1943 — where a wharf labourer died and many others were badly gassed by mustard gas leaking from a drum — the Royal Australian Air Force created a specialist unit, the Chemical Warfare Armourers.
 Their role was to handle, maintain and move upwards of 1,000,000 chemical weapons imported into Australia to counter a possible Japanese threat.

 United States

 The title "armorer" was formerly part of several Military Occupational Specialty (MOS) designations across the services.
-Even where the title has disappeared, those with duties similar to those of earlier armourers are often referred to as such.
+Even where the title has disappeared, those with duties similar to those of earlier armorers are often referred to as such.